jrohall/jrohall/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a new website/application idea.
+- 🔭 I’m currently working on learning projects.

 - 🌱 I’m currently learning python and BASH scripting